 - And are on a moderate or low income

-Based on current tax practices in Georgia, the likelihood of enforcement is very low.
+Based on current tax practices in Georgia, the likelihood of enforcement might not be very high.
 But it’s good to be aware that it is still technically tax evasion in some cases, and it’s important to understand your options.

 If, however, you own a large company, and/or have a high income, and will actively work remotely while in Georgia, enforcement is economically viable for the Revenue Service and hence more likely to happen, and you should consult a Georgian tax adviser before arriving.